 Mathallen Oslo ★ 4.6

-Mathallen Oslo on Vulkan opened in 2012 as the city's permanent food hall, with 30 producer-led stalls, the Hitchhiker and Fenaknoken counters, and a weekly cooking school upstairs.
+Mathallen Oslo on Vulkan opened in 2012 as the city's permanent food hall, with 30 producer-led stalls, the Hitchhiker and Fenaknoken counters.

 Brown cheese made from whey, milk and cream, boiled until the sugars caramelise.
 Sliced thin with a cheese plane onto crispbread, waffles or a sourdough loaf.